 - the corresponding packet marking information (e.g. the QFI, the transport level packet marking value (e.g. the DSCP value of the outer IP header);

-- for the DL PDR, optionally, the Reflective QoS Indication.
+- optionally, the Reflective QoS Indication is included in the QER associated with the DL PDR (as described in clause 5.7.5.3).